Digital Marketing Agency | SEO, Paid Social & PPC

 The Ranking

-When it comes to Ranking, Gary highlights that a vast number of matching webpages are sent to the index for evaluation.
+About Ranking, Gary explains that hundreds of thousands of matching webpages are passed to the index for review.

-• Additional factors include user location, language, and device type.
+• Other factors in relevance are location of the user, language, and device type.

-• The quality of the webpage and its overall site are crucial ranking factors, where quality refers to content uniqueness and the webpage’s relative importance on the internet.
+• The quality of the webpage or overall site is another important ranking factor.
+The quality here refers to the novelty of the content and the relative importance of the webpage on the internet.

 Key points he discusses include: